 Hackers do not discriminate based on size.
 In fact, they often target small and medium sized businesses in suburban or rural areas because they expect less security and a greater chance at their ransom being paid.

-There is often a separation of duty between the IT Professional and Security.
+There is often a separation of duties between the IT Professional and Security.
 Corporate IT staff is usually too busy taking care of day to day network issues that they are not spending time on security.
 Moreover, they may not be capable of handling preventative measures to avoid social engineered attacks.

 Often times, hackers don’t attack your network directly, but rather use alternative means to access your information.
 Your secure network can’t defend against vulnerabilities in software or your vendors’ networks.
 And social engineering attacks exploit a weakness that no firewall can protect – your employees.